zalan-toth/React-Movie-Application/README.md

 + /movies/upcoming - Provides upcoming movies
 + /movies/trending/today - Provides movies that are trending today
 + /movies/playing - Provides movies that are currently playing
++ /movies/latest - Gives the latest movie added to TMDB
 + /similar OR /similar/:id OR /movies/:id/similar - Provides similar movies to the given one (stateful and parameterised)
 + /movies/:id/credits - Provides credits for a movie
 + /people/popular - Provides list of popular people ordered by popularity